-Remote operation of a radio using only a microphone and speakers.
+Remote operation of a radio using only a microphone with built in speaker.
 For operators that do not want to have a PC as the operator interface.

 4 First setup

 Before setting up the system over the Internet and/or at the end user.
 Please connect the two interfaces to each other with a TP cable or over a local LAN.
 Connect the other equipment at each end, test the functionality and see that it works as intended.